Grants

 Call for Mellon Partners for Humanities Education Collaboration Grants

-The Mellon Partners for Humanities Education program is pleased to announce the third round of collaborative grants to support the shared teaching and research goals of faculty in the humanities and humanistic social sciences from our consortium of partner institutions: Berea College, Fisk University, Tennessee State University, Tougaloo College, and Vanderbilt University.
-Applicants may apply for grant funds totaling between $1,000 and $20,000.
+The Mellon Partners for Humanities Education program is pleased to announce the fourth and final round of collaborative grants to support the shared teaching and research goals of faculty in the humanities and humanistic social sciences from our consortium of partner institutions: Berea College, Fisk University, Tennessee State University, Tougaloo College, and Vanderbilt University.
+Applicants may apply for grant funds totaling between $1,000 and $20,000 for a one-year project.
 Three types of projects are eligible:

-- Research, demonstrations, performances, or other academic activities by faculty and students from one institution that would include outreach to and participation/attendance from faculty, students, and/or staff from at least one partner school; and
+2. Research, demonstrations, publications, performances, or other academic activities by faculty and students from one institution that would include outreach to and participation/attendance from faculty, students, and/or staff from at least one partner school; and

 Proposals with a digital and public humanities focus are especially welcome, as are projects which seek to further our shared humanistic understanding of the stakes surrounding the Covid-19 pandemic.

-Grant funds may be used for such collaborative enterprises among faculty of TWO OR MORE of the partner institutions.
+Grant funds may be used for such collaborative enterprises among faculty of two or more of the partner institutions.
 All tenured, tenure-track, and non-tenure track faculty and staff (including postdoctoral fellows and graduate students) at the five partner institutions are eligible to apply.
 Funds may be used for travel expenses, research assistance, fees, space rental, honoraria, software licenses, specialized training, or other applicable expenses, provided these expenditures are permitted by the employing institution.
 Grants may not be used to pay salary or stipends to faculty applying for grant funds.
+All funds must be expended by June 30, 2022.

 To apply, include: